 2. Florence University of the Arts

-Florence’s history and continuing links to fashion design, lifestyle, and commerce make it a dynamic educational setting.
-The Florence University of the Arts—The American University of Florence provides several prestigious certified bachelor’s and master’s programs accredited by the Ministry of Education.
+Florence’s history and continuing links to art, fashion, design, and commerce make it a distinctive educational setting.
+Florence University of the Arts (FUA) offers flexible, English-taught study-abroad programs in Florence and the Cinque Terre Riviera.
+Its partner institution, The American University of Florence (AUF), offers associate, bachelor’s, and master’s degree programs.

 3. University of Padua